bsdimp/freebsd-git-docs/mini-primer.md

 The simplest way to keep local changes (especially trivial ones) is to use 'git stash'.
 In its simples form, you use 'git stash' to record the changes (which pushes them onto the stash stack).
 Most people use this to save changes before updating the tree as described above.
 They then use 'git stash apply' to re-apply them to the tree.
 The stash is a stack of changes that can be examined with 'git stash list'.
 The git-stash man page (https://git-scm.com/docs/git-stash) has all the details.

 This method is suitable when you have tiny tweaks to the tree.
 When you have anything non trivial, you'll likely be better off keeping a local branch and rebasing.
-It is also integreated with the 'git pull' command: just add '--autostash' to the command line.
+It is also integrated with the 'git pull' command: just add '--autostash' to the command line.

 ### Keeping a local branch

 It's much easier to keep a local branch with git than subversion.
 In subversion you need to merge the commit, and resolve the conflicts.
-This is managable, but can lead to a convoluted history that's hard to upstream should that ever be necessary, or hard to replicate if you need to do so.
+This is manageable, but can lead to a convoluted history that's hard to upstream should that ever be necessary, or hard to replicate if you need to do so.
 Git also allows one to merge, along with the same problems.
 That's one way to mange the branch, but it's the least flexible.

 Git has a concept of 'rebasing' which you can use to avoids these issues.
 The 'git rebase' command will basically replay all the commits relative to the parent branch at a newer location on that parent branch.
 This section will briefly cover how to do this, but will not cover all scenarios.